How to save time on website design feedback | Feedbucket

 Set the timeline

-Giving your client clear information on when you will get back to them with the next revision of the website after you received the feedback as well as length of response time, or how long they may have to wait for bugs to be fixed is also important to communicate to avoid frustrations.
+Giving your client clear information on when you will get back to them with the next revision of the website after you received the feedback as well as length of response time is also important to communicate to avoid frustrations.

 Define what good feedback is